MelisCakan/rick-and-morty-app/README.md

 This project is a React application that uses the [Rick and Morty API](https://rickandmortyapi.com/) to display, filter, sort, and paginate character data from the popular TV show.

+You can see the app via this link (github pages): [Rick And Morty Characters](https://meliscakan.github.io/rick-and-morty-app/)

 ## Features

 ---